cyberphone/cbor-everywhere/README.md

 ```
 `1010` is a special purpose (dedicated) CBOR tag.

-Through the use of top-level COTX identifiers, a single processor,
+Through the use of top-level COTX identifiers, a *single* processor,
 HTTP end-point, or database column, may deal with *multiple* object types.
-This arrangement also makes *embedding* in other CBOR or non-CBOR data
+This arrangement also makes *object embedding* in other CBOR or non-CBOR data
-less cumbersome, since the COTX identifier indicates the kind of data
+less cumbersome, since the COTX identifier indicates which kind of object
 that has been encountered.

 ## Deterministic Serialization